aelvan/VarnishPurge-Craft/README.md

 When an element is saved, the plugin collects the urls *that it thinks need to be updated*, and creates a new task that sends purge requests to the Varnish server for each url.

-If `varnishPurgeRelated` is disabled, only the url for the element itself, or the owners url if the element is a Matrix block, is purged.
+If `purgeRelated` is disabled, only the url for the element itself, or the owners url if the element is a Matrix block, is purged.

-If `varnishPurgeRelated` is enabled, the urls for all related elements are also purged.
+If `purgeRelated` is enabled, the urls for all related elements are also purged.
 If the saved element is an entry, all directly related entry urls, all related category urls, and all urls for elements related through an entries Matrix blocks, is purged.
 If the saved element is an asset, all urls for elements related to that asset, either directly or through a Matrix block, is purged.
 And so on.
 The element types taken into account is